halogen displacement reactions header

 Carrying out a displacement reaction using an organic solvent

-A typical displacement reaction experiment is shown below.
+The set-up for a typical displacement reaction experiment is shown in the image below.
 In the first test-tube we have a solution of sodium iodide dissolved in water.
-On top of this is added a few centimetres of cyclohexane.
-Cyclohexane is a very good solvent for halogens and given the choice between dissolving in water and dissolving in cyclohexane, a halogen will always dissolve in cyclohexane before water.
-Cyclohexane is immisicible with water, that is like oil it floats on top of the water.
+On top of this is added a few centimetres of the solvent cyclohexane.
+Cyclohexane is a very good solvent for halogens and given the choice between dissolving in water and dissolving in cyclohexane, a halogen such as chlorine, bromine or iodine will always dissolve in cyclohexane before water.
+Cyclohexane is immiscible with water; that is like oil it floats on top of the water.
+You can see this in the first test tube in the image below.

 Chlorine water displacing iodine from a solution of sodium iodide in a halogen displacement reaction.